 Why read this?

-The DealPoint blog contains short, practical actions you can take to unify the goals and culture of Sales & Marketing, written by people who have been there and tried nearly everything in a desperate attempt to have us all get along.
+The DealPoint blog contains short, practical actions you can take to unify the goals and culture of Sales & Marketing, written by people who have been there and tried nearly everything.

 At the dawn of man, we only had a few tools, each one created only after careful consideration of what was actually needed to get the job done.
 Today we run the risk of the tools becoming the master, sucking time that should be spent with customers and spitting out...read more

 It might be low self-esteem, or it might be a desire to get to the demo faster, but the vast majority of sales reps never turn on their camera.
 No matter what the reason, Reps who hide behind the curtain are missing an opportunity to make a personal connection, a...read more